-Constructed is 1889 by Gustave Eiffel, the Eiffel tower was originally meant to be temporary in Paris and no one could have ever imagined that decades later, it will be literally the most famous landmark in Europe.
+Constructed in 1889 by Gustave Eiffel, the Eiffel tower was originally meant to be temporary in Paris and no one could have ever imagined that decades later, it would literally be the most famous landmark in Europe.

 This iconic Parisian monument is the international symbol of France and one of the most visited sites in the world receiving over 7 million people annually and over 300 million lucky individuals have been to this incredible European landmark since it’s opening.

-Visitors of the Eiffel tower can enjoy the three levels it posses by either having a great meal at the many restaurants on level one and two or enjoy the breathtaking views of the city from the third floor.
+Visitors of the Eiffel tower can enjoy the three levels it posses by either having a great meal at the many restaurants on levels one and two or enjoy the breathtaking views of the Paris from the third floor.